kampersanda/consistent_weighted_sampling/README.md

 $ rm news20.t.scale
 ```

-As a result, there should be the database file `news20/news20.scale_base.txt` and query file `news20/news20.scale_query.txt`.
+As a result, there should be the database file `news20/news20.scale_base.txt` and query collection file `news20/news20.scale_query.txt`.

 ### (2) Generate random matrix data